What is your approach to copywriting?

 When you put the spotlight on your customers, that’s when the magic happens.

 What types of writing services do you offer?

-There are many different services I can offer, as there are so many ways that you can use written content to promote your travel business.
+There are many different services I can offer, as there are so many ways that you can use well-written copy to promote your business.

 Here are some examples of what you could hire me for: